openanalytics/shinyproxy-config-examples/21-ecs-execution-role/README.md

 ## Components

 This section lists all of the additional components.
-Note that the numbering of the files is solely to make it easier to understand, the file name has no meaning to terraform.
+Note that the numbering of the files is solely to make it easier to understand, the filename has no meaning to terraform.

 - [`terraform/11_app_execution_role.tf`](terraform/11_app_execution_role.tf):